nextcloud/documentation/user_manual/documents.rst

 Documents
 =========

-Document editing is one of the new features in ownCloud 6.
+Document editing is an ownCloud app introduced in version 6.
 With this app, multiple users can edit rich-text simultaneously.
 The documents can be created from within the web-interface or existing documents can be uploaded.
 Sharing and editing can be done securely in the browser and be shared inside ownCloud or via a public link.
 User that